 The small raupō wetland discovered, although smaller than a typical assemblage of its type, can be conservatively considered a Natural Wetland.
 Following the recent (2020) National Policy Statement on freshwater management the Council are directed to avoid any loss of extent of natural wetlands.
-The current course design avoids this feature, and no earthworks downslope of this are proposed We recommend ensuring that any water takes do not draw down near this wetland.
+The current course design avoids this feature, and no earthworks downslope of this are proposed We recommend ensuring that any water takes (if within 100m) do not draw down this wetland.
+No direct effect.